 According to Manager of LHV Green Pension Fund Joel Kukemelk, Estonia lacks sustainable real estate developments and in a changing world, the demand for such buildings is rapidly growing.
 “The building at Sõpruse pst 157 developed by Hepsor real estate company was one of the main reasons why LHV Green pension fund participated in last year’s share issue and we are extremely happy that one of Estonia’s first and to date few green office buildings is now part of our pension funds’ portfolio.”

 The value of the real estate portfolio of LHV pension funds has increased to more than 85 million euros after the acquisition of the office building at Sõpruse pst.
 Additionally, the pension funds own the office buildings on TalTech University Campus at Akadeemia tee and at Tartu maantee in Tallinn, a production building at Taevakivi Street in Lasnamäe, three stock office-type commercial buildings near the Tallinn roundabout in the small town of Jüri and 409 rental apartments in Tallinn and Riga.

 The purchase transaction of the building at Sõpruse pst 157 will be concluded once a permit has been received from the Estonian Competition Authority.
 The parties will not disclose the price of the transaction.

-LHV pension funds are managed by AS LHV Varahaldus.
+LHV pension funds are managed by LHV Varahaldus.
 LHV pension funds have over 165,000 clients.
 LHV offers both actively and passively managed II and III pillar pension funds valued at almost 1.3 billion euros in total.